galawaydude/data-place/100 operating-systems/Memory Management.md

 The paging model is built on two core concepts:

 - **Frames**: Physical memory is divided into a series of fixed-size blocks called frames.
-The size of a frame is determined by the computer's hardware architecture and is always a power of two, with common sizes being 4KB, 16KB, or even 2MB or 1GB for "large pages".18
+The size of a frame is determined by the computer's hardware architecture and is always a power of two, with common sizes being 4KB, 16KB, or even 2MB or 1GB for **large pages**.

-- Pages: A process's logical address space is also broken down into fixed-size blocks of the exact same size as frames.
-These logical blocks are called pages.18
+- **Pages**: A process's logical address space is also broken down into fixed-size blocks of the exact same size as frames.
+These logical blocks are called pages.

-The central principle of paging is that any page from a process can be loaded into any available frame in physical memory.The frames holding the pages of a single process do not need to be adjacent to one another.
+The central principle of paging is that any page from a process can be loaded into any available frame in physical memory. **The frames holding the pages of a single process do not need to be adjacent to one another**.
 The operating system simply maintains a list of all free frames and, when a process requiring

 n pages needs to be loaded, it finds any n available frames—wherever they may be located in physical memory—and loads the pages into them.19